-Next we look at what the organisation has already done to reply to your complaint, what action it took (if any), and whether this has already put things right.
+We look at what the organisation has done already to reply to your complaint, what action it took (if any), and whether this has already put things right.

-Our assessor will talk to you about this, to get your view about what the organisation has done to resolve your complaint and why you remain unhappy.
+We will talk to you about this, to get your view about what the organisation has done to resolve your complaint and why you remain unhappy.

-If we can see that what happened has potentially had a negative effect on you, or other people, and that the organisation has not yet put that right, then it's likely we will have good reasons for us to investigate.
+If we can see that what happened has had an impact , which the organisation has not yet fully addressed, then it's likely we will have good reason to investigate.
 If we think that the organisation has already put matters right and has responded appropriately to the issues, we would not investigate and we will clearly explain why and how we reached that conclusion.